ekingunoncu/cloudformationcalculator/README.md

 |   800-2000   |      200-400       |    c5.4xlarge |
 |   2000-MaxInt   |      400-MaxInt       |    c5.9xlarge |

-- Note:  In between 2000-MaxInt, 400-MaxInt it wont be a vertically scalable solution for example if expectedViews 10000 the instance type will be c5.9xlarge or if expectedViews is 1000000 instance type will still be c5.9xlarge.
+- Note:  In between 2000-MaxInt, 400-MaxInt it won't be a vertically scalable solution for example if expectedViews 10000 the instance type will be c5.9xlarge, or if expectedViews is 1000000 instance type will still be c5.9xlarge.
 This case is not covered for the sake of brevity.
+We can diversify the output instance types for more ranges.

+This custom resource style dynamic input creation way can be used in any cloudformation template to calculate any value by converting the logic of course but the solution is ready to apply for any case you might even get parameters from databases using lambda or you can feed the template with any API.

 # cloudformationcalculator